 2/5 'REMEMBER': Saint Ignatius of Loyola Speaks About The Five Elements Of Ignatian Prayer

-St Ignatius In A Prayer Under the Stars Icon by Fr.
-William McNichols SJ |
+St Ignatius In A Prayer Under the Stars

 SECOND ELEMENT: TO SEEK FOR GOD IS TO REMEMBER HIM

-In the Confessions, St Augustine describes in the first half of Book X the contents of his memory in his attempt to find God’s dwelling place.
+n the Confessions, St Augustine describes in the first half of Book X the contents of his memory in his attempt to find God’s dwelling place.
 “Why do I ask in which area of my memory you dwell, as if there really are places there?
-Surely my memory is where you dwell, because I remember you since first I learnt of you, and I find you there when I think about you” (Book X, no. 36).
+Surely my memory is where you dwell because I remember you since first I learnt of you, and I find you there when I think about you” (Book X, no. 36).
 Memory for St Augustine is not only a matter of recording past experiences, it powerfully holds in mind the present together with future realities both natural and supernatural.
-In Ignatian prayer a deep appreciation of this kind of memory is very important.
+In Ignatian prayer, a deep appreciation of this kind of memory is very important.
 “Great is the power of memory, an awe-inspiring mystery, my God, a power of profound and infinite multiplicity.
 And this is mind, this is I myself.
 What then am I, my God?
 What is my nature?
-It is characterized by diversity, by life of many forms, utterly immeasurable” (Book X, no 26).
+It is characterized by diversity, by the life of many forms, utterly immeasurable” (Book X, no 26).
 Because of this profound and infinite multiplicity, St Ignatius writes in the First Principle and Foundation of the Spiritual Exercises a sort of mnemonic to the retreatant, lest he or she gets lost in the multiplicity.
 “The human being is created to praise and serve God alone.
 All other created things on earth are to be used as means in pursuit of this end.
 We are to use them in so far as they lead us to our last end, and be rid of them in so far as they hinder us in the pursuit of the end for which we were created” (Spiritual Exercises 23).

 WHEN I SEEK FOR YOU MY GOD, MY QUEST IS FOR THE HAPPY LIFE

 English mystic, Julian of Norwich, writes in the same vein, “God, of your goodness, give me yourself; for you are sufficient for me.
 I cannot properly ask for anything less, to be worthy of you.
 If I were to ask less, I should always be in want.
 In you alone do I have all.”
-We should exhaust all of our energies in desiring God alone, because this pursuit is really the only pursuit in life that is worthwhile.
-It is the only goal we can set for ourselves that will fulfill our infinite desires and never leave us empty or with that fleeting sense of joy.
-If this is not the case then every effort in pursuing something greater or deeper is a total waste of human energy and time.
-Not only that, we will also feel out of place in a vast universe that is so shallow or not really as deep as what human mind is capable of fathoming.
-But it may be difficult to argue along these lines of thought considering the mystery and richness of all human endeavors found in literature, the arts and sciences.
+We should exhaust all of our energies in desiring God alone because this pursuit is really the only pursuit in life that is worthwhile.
+It is the only goal we can set for ourselves that will fulfill our infinite desires and never leave us empty-handed.
+If this is not the case, the opposite alternative is this: every effort in desiring something greater or deeper is really a total waste of human energy and time.
+Proponents of this worldview begin to feel more and more shut out from a universe that is viewed as meaningless.
+Worst, they start to identify as freaks or abnormalities of nature, overbuilt for a world that some humanists, e.g., the atheistic existentialists, have labeled as "absurd."
+But it may be difficult if not impossible to argue along these lines of thought considering the mystery and richness of all human endeavors found in literature, the arts, and sciences.
+CS Lewis writes in Mere Christianity, quote, "If I find in myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world."

 MEMORY AS THE MEANS TO AN END